intel-lab-lkp/linux/Documentation/userspace-api/media/v4l/ext-ctrls-image-process.rst

     The configuration of the frame rate is performed by selecting the desired horizontal and vertical blanking.
 The unit of this control is Hz.

+    Note that this control isn't affected by analogue binning as the pixels are still being read at the same frequency as without analogue binning, only what is being read is different (a single pixel value vs. a binned pixel value based on the values of two or more pixels).

 ``V4L2_CID_TEST_PATTERN (menu)``
     Some capture/display/sensor devices have the capability to generate test pattern images.
 These hardware specific test patterns can be